 The standalone installer is normally used only for the first installation on a new computer, after replacing a disk, or if disk repartitioning is needed.
 In other situations, installation using the GUI (Section 5.3, “Installation from the GUI”) or the command line (Section 5.4, “Installation from the Command Line”) is more comfortable.

-Kernun has already been done, the device names of the system and data disks are
+Kernun UTM has already been done, the device names of the system and data disks are

 displayed and the installer asks whether you want repartitioning.